wormholer/KAP-manual/en/upgrade/upgrade_kap.en.md

 ## KAP Upgrade

-See different upgrade scenarios below.

-### Upgrade from KAP 2.0 to KAP 2.1
+### Upgrade from KAP 2.X to Higher KAP

-The metadata of the two versions are compatible.
+The metadata of the KAP 2.X are compatible.
 Simply upgrade by overwrite the binary, update the config files, and redeploy the HBase coprocessor.

 1)	Backup the orignal installation